 The application of this technology is increasingly viewed as vital due to rising threat of global climate change and the rise in diverse agricultural, environmental and ecological stresses.
 So far, many different CRISPR/Cas9 kits were developed to target mutagenesis at specific genome loci, transcriptome regulations, epigenome editing, base editing and precise gene replacement and tagging in plants and the use of these kits continues to increase.

-At NRGene, our goal is to develop the ability to replace any DNA fragment with a desired version allowing breeders to efficiently introduce elite alleles into commercial cultivars.
+At NRGene, our goal is to develop the ability to replace any DNA fragment with the desired version allowing breeders to efficiently introduce elite alleles into commercial cultivars.
 This is difficult to achieve through common crop breeding practices, and requires time-consuming and labor-intensive activities.
-Using CRISPR/Cas9 mediated HDR pathway of DSBs has the potential to mitigate those difficulties and introduce desired traits within only 2-3 generations in the absences of any undesirable traits – something that cannot be achieved using conventional methods.
+Using CRISPR/Cas9 mediated HDR pathway of DSBs has the potential to mitigate those difficulties and introduce desired traits within only 2-3 generations in the absence of any undesirable traits – something that cannot be achieved using conventional methods.
 Thus, the precise replacement of an existing allele with an elite allele is the holy grail of crop breeding and genetic improvement.

 Here are some examples of what current academic efforts are doing to replace genes within crops: